 Introduction to ethics

-Ethics is the systematized study or practice of morality, i.e., of norms, values, and principles that govern behavior.
+Ethics is the systematized study of morality, i.e., of norms, values, and principles that govern behavior.
 Its main sub-disciplines are normative ethics, applied ethics, and metaethics.
 In this text, I introduce and explain some of the most central problems, distinctions, and theories in contemporary ethics.

 Metaethics and normative ethics